Blondie Brownies made with lots of brown sugar, a hint of almond

 After school, I’d rush home and dump out my box.
 I’d sort through all my Valentine’s, eating all candy hearts as I read through each card.
 The cards had no sentimental meaning, I mean we only wrote our names on them and since our mom’s shopped at the same stores, the cards were all the same.
 Yet the simple act of giving everyone a handwritten card was an act of love.
 An act that gets lost as we become adults, especially in this technology-driven world.

 Along with my box of chocolate, my kids will be treated to blondies.
 I sometimes think I prefer blondies to traditional brownies (check out these Trail Mix Blondies or these Carrot Cake Blondies to see why).
 These blondies are particularly good.
 They are very soft and the brown sugar is very pronounced.
 I added a touch of almond extract because almonds and cherries are a perfect pair.
 Cherry M & M’s (I found mine at Target) are amazing!
-They are tart just like chocolate covered cherries!
+They are tart just like chocolate-covered cherries!
 They were fabulous in this blondie, perfect for Valentine’s Day or any day you crave something sweet!

 A BROWNIE BY ANY OTHER NAME: